 Studio Program started in 1981

 - Jay Lesenger, General/Artistic Director since 1994

 - Carol Rausch, Music Administrator/Chorus Master since 1989

-- Michael Berg, Asst.
-Administrative Director
+- Michael Berg, Administrative Director since 2012

-- Gabriel Estrin, Company Manager
+- Gabriel Estrin, Company Manager since 2012

 The word "Chautauqua" came from the naming of the lake.
 It is said that Chautauqua is an American Indian word meaning "a bag tied in the middle" (to describe the shape of the lake) or "two moccasins tied together.